 Most CBI cost pages quote the headline government fee and leave the rest in fine print.
 The headline does not equal the total.
 This page itemises every line: government donation, due diligence, advisory, and per-applicant document fees.
-Paid in BTC, Lightning, USDT, or fiat.
+Paid in BTC, Lightning, or USDT; credit cards and bank transfers also accepted as needed.

 Single Applicant